gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/GitLab-gij-self-managed.md

 #### Group access tokens

-Group access token is natively supported by the Git Integration for Jira app.
-It's possible to connect GitLab git repositories using group access tokens (GAT).
-The GAT feature is introduced in GitLab 14.7+ self-managed instances and is only available on Premium license tier or higher.
+The Git Integration for Jira app natively supports group access tokens (GAT), allowing users to connect GitLab group repositories.
+This feature was introduced in GitLab version 14.7 and is available exclusively for self-managed instances with a Premium license tier or higher.

 &nbsp;